 See your doctor, endocrinologist and eye care specialist as often as recommended.
 Surprisingly, a study found that one-third of people who know they have diabetes do not adhere to guidelines for yearly dilated eye exams.
 Why do you need your eyes checked, especially if your blood sugar has always been under control?
 Regular eye exams are important because diabetes is also a disease of the tiny blood vessels, especially the capillaries, and retinopathy may progress independent of blood sugar levels.
 Duration of the disease (number of years having diabetes) is really the most critical factor in determining the development and extent of retinopathy and whether you need treatment.

-Our practice has been very pleased with the success of new anti-VEGF medications (Avastin, Eylea and Lucentis) that can be painlessly injected directly into the eye to decrease both blood vessel leakage and abnormal new growth—thus staving off progression of diabetic eye disease.
+Our practice has been very pleased with the success of new anti-VEGF medications (Avastin, Eylea, Lucentis and Vabysmo) that can be painlessly injected directly into the eye to decrease both blood vessel leakage and abnormal new growth—thus staving off progression of diabetic eye disease.
 (Click on video)

 Our patients have experienced excellent results with injections, including not only stabilization of vision, but in some cases, measurable improvement in sight.
 Studies in 2011 established the primary role of medication injection in the treatment of diabetic macular edema.
 Protocols exist for the use and frequency of injections (typically every 4-12 weeks).
 Medication injections may also be used in conjunction with laser treatment, as described next.